wynham/Module_10_Challenge/README.md

 This is the repository for my module 10 challenge.
 In this module challenge, we applied unserpervised machine learning algorithims from the Python scikit-learn library to analyze crypto investments.

 Our first step in this challenge was to import and prepare the data that was provided to us.
 Next, we used K-means to cluster the cryptocurrencies according to price changes.
 Next, we used the elbow method and plotted a line chart to fine the best value for k.
 We then optimized clusters and reduced to 3 principal components using Principal Component Analysis.
 Lastly, using the PCA data, we plotted results for both k=4 and k=5 to determine the best possible value for k.

+#### Note for viewer - Due to the file size, you are unable to see the crypto_investments.ipynb file in the Github viewer.
+In order to see it you have to download the file and run the notebook.

 ---